 Usually, your compost trench should be around one foot, or about 12 inches deep.
 If you dig a trench that is only 6 inches, that probably isn’t deep enough.
 The area of the trench hole is determined by the amount of organic matter you want to drop.
 Keep in mind that the compost will be finely chopped and piled to a height of 4 inches in the bottom of the hole when estimating the hole’s size.
 Chop your composting materials finely so they will break down faster, or expect for the composting to take a lot longer than with a hot compost pile, or by composting in a bin or tumbler.

-The underground composting proceeds more slowly than the above-ground one, so maximizing the surface area of your scraps is vital for speeding up the process.
+The underground composting in the trench proceeds more slowly than the above-ground one, so maximizing the surface area of your scraps is vital for speeding up the process.
 Kitchen scraps can be ripped apart by hand, chopped with a knife, or even pulverized in a food processor.
 Yard scraps can be broken down using a lawn mower.
 Pieces should be no bigger than 2 or 3 inches in any dimension for this type of composting.

 Add all of the organic materials to the compost hole.
 Pile your food scraps and garden waste such as grass clippings, coffee grounds, kitchen waste into the hole to a depth of about 4 inches.
-Make sure your carbon-rich materials (such as paper and dried leaves) are mixed thoroughly with your nitrogen-rich materials (like vegetable scraps and fresh grass clippings), as you will not be turning the underground pile with this method of composting.
+Make sure your carbon-rich materials (such as paper and dried leaves) are mixed thoroughly with your nitrogen-rich materials (like vegetable scraps, kitchen scraps, coffee grounds and fresh grass clippings), as you will not be turning the underground pile with this method of composting.

-Place a temporary cover-board over the hole if you plan to add more scraps over time.
+Place a temporary cover-board over the hole if you plan to add more scraps to the soil over time.
 However, if you want to be able to continually add scraps to the compost pit, cover the compost with a thin layer of soil or carbon-rich material.
 Then place a wooden board over the hole to prevent anyone from tripping into it.
-Be careful not to add materials to a depth of more than 4 inches, as this will make it difficult to adequately cover the compost with soil later on.
+Be careful not to add materials to a depth of more than 4 inches deep, as this will make it difficult to adequately cover the compost with soil later on.

 Finally, cover your compost trench with soil.
 Once you have finished adding your organic scraps to the compost pit, you can backfill it with the soil you removed.
 Add the soil on top of the compost, filling the pit until it is again leveled with the surrounding soil.
 You can recover it with sod or seed with grass.
 Remember to keep the compost trench wet while it is decomposing.

 You can seed plants above the compost after it has decomposed.
 A major asset of underground composting is that you don’t have to perform any extra steps to harvest the compost or amend the soil.
 The best way to take advantage of this is to plant your plants directly over the area where you composted your scraps.
-In fact, each season you can cycle the locations where you grow plants and compost.
+In fact, each season you can cycle the locations where you grow nearby plants and compost.
 This type of composting is a great way to make your plant soil during the growing season always freshly amended with organic matter!

 If space allows, you may dig the trench in advance, in form of a straight row or as a “block” section of a bed.
 That makes it very convenient for stage-filling, by pouring in compostables whenever you can, thus gradually filling the trench and turning it into rich garden soil over time.
 It doesn’t have to be a deep hole, and trenches should be only about 12 inches into the ground.

 But, if space is limited, or if you don’t produce a lot of material to compost, you might find it more convenient to just bury small batches when you have enough organics to make it worthwhile to dig a small hole.

-1. It should be in an accessible place where it’s easy to take the materials, including water and urine, as well as for monitoring it.
+1. Trenches should be in an accessible place where it’s easy to take the materials, including water and urine, as well as for monitoring it.